SteGriff/javascript-lessons/lesson1.md

 ### Strings

 Strings are 16 bit unicode.
 There is no character type, it would just be a string with length 1.
+Backslash is he escape character in JS strings.

 Quiz: are single quotes and double quotes interchangeable and exactly the same for denoting JS string literals?